danielcorin/blog/content/projects/python-hearts.md

 - python
 ---

-I wrote an [implementation](https://github.com/danielcorin/Hearts) of the Hearts card game in Python towards the end of college to practice.
+I wrote an [implementation](https://github.com/danielcorin/Hearts) of the Hearts card game towards the end of college to practice Python.
-This randomly got a bit of traction several years later and has been used as the base project to train and implement an AI computer player, something I aspired to do when creating the project but never did.
+This repo unexpectedly got a bit of traction several years later and has been used as the base project to train and implement an AI player, something I aspired to do when creating the project but never did.

-tech: python
+tech: Python